-- (b) unless the person is a Victorian resident, only remain in Victoria for the period reasonably necessary to provide the specified work; and - (c) comply with all Directions currently in force; and - (d) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms; and - (e) otherwise comply with the relevant COVIDSafe Plan while in Victoria and in any other State, Territory or Green Zone Country (including while travelling to and from a red zone or orange zone in the other State, Territory or Green Zone Country in the 14 days prior to entry to Victoria); and - (f) without limiting subclause (e), if the person is specified worker permitted to enter Victoria for the purpose of a Tier 1 or Tier 2 event under the Public Event Framework, comply with the relevant COVIDSafe Plan for the Tier 1 or Tier 2 Event.
+- (b) unless the person is a Victorian resident, only remain in Victoria for the period reasonably necessary to provide the specified work; and - (c) comply with all Directions currently in force; and - (d) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms; and - (e) otherwise comply with the relevant COVIDSafe Plan while in Victoria and in any other State, Territory or Green Zone Country (including while travelling to and from a red zone or orange zone in the other State, Territory or Green Zone Country in the 14 days prior to entry to Victoria); and

+(f) without limiting subclause (e), if the person is specified worker permitted to enter Victoria for the purpose of a Tier 1 or Tier 2 event under the Public Event Framework, comply with the relevant COVIDSafe Plan for the Tier 1 or Tier 2 Event.

-Note: a specified worker (other) or a specified worker (exclusive outdoor activities) may be accompanied by a dependent child under the age of 18 years or other dependent person, such as an adult with a disability, if the dependant is to receive emergency or essential medical care or other urgent care, provided the dependant complies with the requirements under subclause (2) whilst in Victoria.
+Note: a specified worker (other) or a specified worker (exclusive outdoor activities) may be accompanied by a dependent child under the age of 18 years or other dependent person, such as an adult with a disability, if the dependant is to receive emergency or essential medical care or other urgent care, provided the dependant complies with the requirements under subclause (1) or (2) whilst in Victoria.

-- (4) If a restricted person enters Victoria under subclauses (1) or (2) and has been in an orange zone in the 14 days prior to entry into Victoria, that person must, in addition to the obligations in subclause (3): - (a) get tested for SARS-CoV-2 within 72 hours of the time the person enters Victoria; and - (b) travel immediately and directly to, and self-quarantine at, the premises at which the person will reside for the period of the specified worker permit or alternative premises that are suitable for the person to reside in for the purpose of self-quarantine until the person receives a negative SARS-CoV-2 test result; and - (c) reside at the premises described in subclause (b) and not leave the premises except: - (i) for the purpose of undertaking the relevant specified work; or - (ii) to obtain medical care or medical supplies; or - (iii) to obtain takeaway food and drink; or - (iv) to access toilet and bathroom facilities; or - (v) to get tested for SARS-CoV-2; or - (vi) in an emergency situation; or - (vii) if required to do so by law; or - (viii) to leave Victoria, during the period of self-quarantine under subclause (c); and unless the person is exempt from the requirement to wear a face covering in accordance with the Stay at Home Directions (Victoria).
+- (4) If a restricted person enters Victoria under subclauses (1) or (2) and at the time the person enters Victoria, has been in an area that is an orange zone in a State, Territory or Green Zone Country at any time after the relevant zone commencement time in the previous 14 days, that person must, in addition to the obligations in subclause (3): - (a) get tested for SARS-CoV-2 within 72 hours of the time the person enters Victoria; and - (b) travel immediately and directly to, and self-quarantine at, the premises at which the person will reside for the period of the specified worker permit or alternative premises that are suitable for the person to reside in for the purpose of self-quarantine until the person receives a negative SARS-CoV-2 test result; and - (c) reside at the premises described in subclause (b) and not leave the premises except: - (i) for the purpose of undertaking the relevant specified work; or - (ii) to obtain medical care or medical supplies; or - (iii) to obtain takeaway food and drink; or - (iv) to access toilet and bathroom facilities; or - (v) to get tested for SARS-CoV-2; or - (vi) in an emergency situation; or - (vii) if required to do so by law; or - (viii) to leave Victoria, during the period of self-quarantine under subclause (c); and unless, in accordance with the Directions currently in force, an exception from the requirement to wear a face covering applies to the person.

-- (d) if the person leaves the premises described in subclause (b) in accordance with subclause (c) during the period of self-quarantine under subclause (b), wear a face covering in all:

-- (i) indoor public places; and

-- (ii) outdoor public places; and

-(iii) vehicles, if the person is in a vehicle with any other person (unless the other person ordinarily resides with the person),
+- (d) if the person leaves the premises described in subclause (b) in accordance with subclause (c) during the period of self-quarantine under subclause (b), wear a face covering in all: - (i) indoor public places; and - (ii) outdoor public places; and - (iii) vehicles, if the person is in a vehicle with any other person (unless the other person ordinarily resides with the person),